MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 ### Review the issues in GitHub

 GitHub issues serve as a centralized tracking system for bugs, security vulnerabilities, and enhancement requests.
-Each issue provides context about the problem, its severity, and potential impact on the application.
+Each issue provides context about the problem, its severity, and potential effects on the application.
 Understanding these issues before diving into the code helps establish priorities and ensures comprehensive remediation.

 In this task, you review the GitHub issues and examine the security vulnerabilities that need to be addressed.